fenago/datascience-ml-next-level/Lab 14 - Classification and Regression with Trees/Lab_14.md

     accuracy on the test data.

 #### Hyperparameter tuning for the decision tree

-The decision tree has a plethora of hyperparameters that require fine-tuning in order to derive the best possible model that reduces the generalization error as much as possible.
-In this section, we will focus on two specific hyperparameters:

--   **Max depth**: This is the maximum number of children nodes that can grow out from the decision tree until the tree is cut off.
-For example, if this is set to 3, then the tree will use three children nodes and cut the tree off before it can grow any more.
--   **Min samples leaf:** This is the minimum number of samples, or data points, that are required to be present in the leaf node.
-The leaf node is the last node of the tree.
-If this parameter is, for example, set to a value of 0.04, it tells the tree that it must grow until the last node contains 4% of the total samples in the data.

 In order to optimize the ideal hyperparameter and to extract the best possible decision tree, we use the `GridSearchCV` module from